 What are the Part L requirements for testing?

-The required rate of sample testing for Part L varies depending on the edition and is applied to groups of dwellings that are defined as similar based on specific criteria described within the Approved Document.Part L 2006 sampling ratePart L 2010 sampling rate
+The required rate of sample testing for Part L varies depending on the edition and is applied to groups of dwellings that are defined as similar based on specific criteria described within the Approved Document.Part L 2006 sampling ratePart L 2010 and 2013 sampling rate

 No. of dwellings in dwelling type group Sampling rate 1 to 4 1 test 5 to 40 2 tests 41+ Test 5% dwellings